Record signing Jack Grealish admits move to Manchester City has been 'so much more difficult' than expected – KION546

 Grealish broke the British transfer record when he joined City from Aston Villa for a reported fee of £100 million ($138 million) in 2021.

-He has struggled with form since then — scoring four goal and registering six assists in Premier League games — but there was no questioning the England international’s impact on Thursday.
+He has struggled with form since then — scoring four goals and registering six assists in Premier League games — but there was no questioning the England international’s impact on Thursday.

 With 30 minutes remaining at Stamford Bridge, Grealish came off the bench and produced a superb cross to find Riyad Mahrez, who tapped in from close range for the winning goal.